 You can also take the train from Chur to Thusis before changing to the bus to Andeer, Rofflaschlucht.
-This connection is a bit longer (2 hours 50 minutes).
+This connection is a bit longer (2 hours and 50 minutes).

 With the car, you can reach them through A13/E43.
 Then take the exit Rofla/Avers.
 There is a parking lot right beside the Guest House.

 The entrance to Rofflaschlucht is via the Guest House Rofflaschlucht.

 There are some hiking paths that lead to Rofflaschlucht.
 One very well-known trail is called viaSpluga.